simpkins/de1plus-mqtt/docs/topics.md

   Float.
 The steam heater temperature, in degrees Celsius.

+* `steam_mode`

+  String.
+Reports the state of the steam heater as "On", "Off", or "Eco".
+  (Eco mode is a setting that can be enabled on page 3 of the Machine Calibration settings.
+This lowers the steam heater temperature after the machine has been idle for 10 minutes.)

+* `steam_state`

+  Boolean.
+Reports whether the steam heater is on or off.

 * `water_level_mm`

   Float.
 The water level in the water tank, in millimeters.